v8/web-tooling-benchmark/docs/in-depth.md

 A test to stress the [Lebab](https://github.com/lebab/lebab) ES5 to ES6/ES7 transpiler, modernizing the preact bundle.

+## prepack

+[Prepack](https://prepack.io) is a tool that optimizes JavaScript source code:
+Computations that can be done at compile-time instead of run-time get eliminated.
+Prepack replaces the global code of a JavaScript bundle with equivalent code that is a simple sequence of assignments.
+This gets rid of most intermediate computations and object allocations.
+It currently focuses on React Native use cases.

+This benchmark runs prepack on both the [Preact](https://github.com/developit/preact) 8.2.5 bundle (unminified) as well as the [Redux](http://reduxjs.org) 3.7.2 bundle (minified).

 ## prettier

 A test to stress the [Prettier](https://github.com/prettier/prettier)